 What exactly is against us?
-Some contend it is the "book of the law."
-They assume it is only the law of Moses that is against us because of the following text of scripture:
+Some contend it is the "book of the law" (assumed to be only the law of Moses) that is against us because of the following text of scripture:

-Deut 31:25,26 "That Moses commanded the Levites, which bare the ark of the covenant of the LORD, saying, Take this book of the law, and put it in the side of the ark of the covenant of the LORD your God, that it may be there for a witness against thee."
+Deut 31:25,26 That Moses commanded the Levites, which bare the ark of the covenant of the LORD, saying, 26Take this book of the law, and put it in the side of the ark of the covenant of the LORD your God, that it may be there for a witness against thee.